 Can you find that tenuous balance between activities and family, marriage and personal sanity?
 I think you can, although it may always be a “work in progress.”
 It will require that you think about your children’s activities, talk with your husband about the family’s schedule, and consider making some adjustments.

-I would love to hear your thoughts on this.
 Have you had success with controlling your family’s schedule, or do you feel like it’s controlling you?
-Could managing the schedule more carefully free up some time for other things that are important to you, like reducing stress, improving your health, or enjoying intimacy with your husband?
+Could managing the schedule more carefully and free up some time for other things that are important to you, like reducing stress, improving your health, or enjoying intimacy with your husband?
+Please share your thoughts in the Comments – I would love to hear from you.
 Gaye